andrewpickett/advent-of-code/2024/python/README.md

 I made it so I can run just the parsing of the input data, part 1, part 2, or all of them combined so I can see a true breakdown of how long each part of my total Advent of Code takes.

 For the below, I ran each part individually and then everything together.
-It averages almost 3 seconds per day for part 1 and over 16 seconds for each day on part 2...so...definitely needs some improvements...

 |              | Total Exec.
 Time (ms) |
 |--------------|----------------------:|